JohnRyland/DevelopmentEnvironment/README.md

 Windows Terminal, Git Bash and VcXsrv.
 These are installed to %USERPROFILE%/scoop/apps and can be launched from the start menu.

-These manual installation instructions are now deprecated other than for the installation of WSL2.
+These manual installation instructions are now deprecated.

 ## Windows 10